dmytrostriletskyi/diagrams-as-code/README.md

 Declarative method of describing things means that a user simply describes the solution they need, how it should look, and everything that would be in the state of the final solution, leaving the process for the software to decide.

-`Diagrams as code` brings you the following benefits comparing to drawing architecture on your own, it:
+`Diagrams as code` brings you the following benefits compared to drawing architecture on your own, it:

 * Does not require any knowledge about how to properly draw an architecture diagram.
 Basically, you just define a set of resources, compose them into groups and set relationships, the rest is done for you.
-* Allows you to track an architecture diagram changes with a version control systems such as `Git`.
+* Allows you to track architecture diagram changes with a version control systems such as `Git`.
 * Moves collaboration to the next level: updating an architecture diagram through a pull request with a code review instead of a video session and/or screen sharing.
 * Reduces costs on further updating of an initial architecture diagram.
 Basically, when you create an image on a web